 Soo Ji Lee / Stanford University

-Catalin grew up and graduated from high school near Heidelberg, Germany.
-He was always interested in technology and built his first robots and websites at the age of nine.
+Voss grew up and graduated from Leonardo Da Vinci Gymnasium high school near Heidelberg, Germany.
+He was interested in technology from a young age.
 When he was twelve, he taught himself the basics of mobile software development when iPhone apps first became popular.
-A year later, he started a German podcast about iOS development to share his learning experience with others.
-Catalin’s tutorials quickly achieved > 200,000 views and became the #1 podcast on the German iTunes store.
-In 2009, he began working with a startup in Stuttgart on iPhone Apps for the U.S. Army stationed in Europe and published five applications before he turned 15.
-Steve Capps, Microsoft fellow and creator of Apple’s Macintosh and Newton, hired Catalin as a software engineer in 2010 to work on PayNearMe’s mobile product.
-Catalin worked on the company’s iPhone, Android, and web platforms and helped launch a mobile cash payments platform, resulting in his first software patent applications.
+A year later, he started a German podcast about iOS development.
+Voss’s tutorials quickly gained > 200,000 views and became the #1 podcast on the German iTunes store.
+In 2009, he began working with a startup in Stuttgart on iPhone apps for the U.S. Army stationed in Europe and launched five applications before he turned 15.
+Steve Capps hired Voss as a software engineer in 2010 to work on his Silicon Valley startup PayNearMe’s mobile product.
+Voss worked on the company’s iPhone, Android, and web platforms and helped launch a mobile cash payments platform.